pVerify/WordpressPlugin/README.md

 This plugin is designed to be used in conjunction with pVerify for access to our Estimator Widget.
 You will need an account with pVerify as a medical provider (with valid NPI) to use this service.
 Once your account is active, you can use this plugin.

+The pVerify Wordpress plugin is meant to enable use of our pVerify widget in Wordpress sites.
+This widget communicates with pVerify to transmit patient information to check eligibility and return patient cost estimates.

+Our website is available at www.pverify.com for further information.
+Our terms and conditions is here: https://pverify.io/terms/

 Use:

 You will need to obtain the ID/secret from pVerify and add it to the plugin interface.